-Cleanup Boats on Scene of Large Gulf Oil Spill Following Ida - NewsBreak
+Cleanup boats on scene of large Gulf oil spill following Ida - NewsBreak

-WASHINGTON - The U.S. Coast Guard said Saturday that cleanup crews were responding to a sizable oil spill in the Gulf of Mexico following Hurricane Ida.
-The spill is coming from an underwater source about 3 kilometers (2 miles) south of Port Fourchon, Louisiana.
-The reported location is near the site of a miles-long brown and black oil slick visible in aerial photos first published Wednesday by The Associated Press.www.stlouisnews.net
+WASHINGTON — The U.S. Coast Guard said Saturday that cleanup crews are responding to a sizable oil spill in the Gulf of Mexico following Hurricane Ida.
+The spill, which is ongoing, appears to be coming from a source underwater at an offshore drilling lease about two miles south of Port Fourchon, Louisiana.
+The reported location is near the site of a miles-long brown and black oil slick visible in aerial photos first published Wednesday by The Associated Press.www.texarkanagazette.com

 Comments / 0